EquinetPaul/nlp/README.md

 ### cosine_metrics
-Library that allows computation of cosine similarity on documents using different implemented methods of document representation or directly on embedding.
+Library that computes cosine similarity on documents using different implemented methods of document representation or directly on embedding.

 Methods:
 1. TF-IDF